by NEGAR YAZDANI

 “Yes,” said Mina, “I would like that very much.”
 She climbed on the back of the bird and they began to fly.
 From up high up, the world looked so beautiful!
 They passed a cloud shaped like a rowboat.
 Mina climbed into the cloud-boat.
 It seemed as she were sailing on a vast sea.
 Then the bird brought her back to earth.
 The little boy took Mina’s hand and they sat for a long time under the apple tree.

 When Mina’s mother saw the painting she said: “Who is that beautiful girl sitting next to the boy under the apple tree?”
 Mina laughed.
 “That’s me,” she said.
 As she looked at the boy, Mina could hear him laughing too.
 Mina’s mother kissed her and said.
 “Thank you, Mina!
 I want to hang your beautiful painting in a place where I can always see it.”

 Artist Statement: I believe that art releases the power of praise, which has its source in the Word of God.
 By drawing as an artist on the majesty of that Word, I am empowered to create as a spiritual being.
 Through my work as an illustrator, I find a source of light in the darkness.
 It is my joy in and engagement with human life that inspires me to create images to illuminate poetry and children’s stories.
 This is my most cherished form of service.

 Bio: Negar Yazdani was born in Shiraz, Iran, in 1985.
 She’s been living in Esfahan since childhood.
-She studied graphic design at an art school called the “Fine Arts,” but was unable to pursue her study of art further because of her membership in the Bahá’í community.
+She has studied graphic design.
 Negar loves English literature and cinema, and she studies English at BIHE.
 She enjoys playing percussion instruments and also plays daf.